herreraja/herreraja.github.io/_posts/2019-07-28-design-data-intensive-applications-log-analysis.md

 ## Batch Processing

+A batch processing job takes a large amount of data as input, process it and produces some output data.
+Depending on the amount of data, it can takes minutes, hours or even days to finish all the process.

 ### Using simple logs analysis

 What company doesn’t have a bunch of jobs doing different stuff like: